Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Heavy lifting of supplies and materials up to 100 pounds.

 - Faced with interruptions and noisy work environment.

 - Possess the physical strength and agility to work outdoors under adverse climatic conditions.

 - Possess physical characteristics to perform the critical and important duties of the job, including the ability to climb stationary ladders up to 100 feet in height, work suspended above ground level (approximately 45 feet) in an aerial lift.

 - Exposure to hazardous materials.

-- Possession of a valid California Class A Driver’s License with air brake endorsement must be obtained within twelve (12) months of assignment along with a driving record acceptable to the District’s automobile insurance provider is required.
+- Possess a valid California Class A Driver’s License with air brake endorsement or must be obtained within six (6) months of appointment.